wxhgit/wxh1/README.md

-did i write a single word?
+did i write a single word? and this is the branch.